AtsushiSakai/PythonRobotics/docs/modules/path_tracking/lqr_speed_and_steering_control/lqr_speed_and_steering_control_main.rst

 Path tracking simulation with LQR speed and steering control.

 .. image:: https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/PathTracking/lqr_speed_steer_control/animation.gif

 Overview
 ~~~~~~~~

-The LQR (Linear Quadratic Regulator) steering control model implemented in lqr_steer_control.py provides a simulation
+The LQR (Linear Quadratic Regulator) speed and steering control model implemented in `lqr_speed_steer_control.py` provides a simulation
+for an autonomous vehicle to track
+1. a desired speed by adjusting acceleration based on feedback from the current state and the desired speed.
-for an autonomous vehicle to track a desired trajectory by adjusting steering angle based on feedback from the current state and the desired trajectory.
+2. a desired trajectory by adjusting steering angle based on feedback from the current state and the desired trajectory.
-This model utilizes a combination of PID speed control and LQR steering control to achieve smooth and accurate trajectory tracking.
+by only using one LQT controller.

 Vehicle motion Model
 ~~~~~~~~~~~~~~~~~~~~~